jstesta/WikiRoulette/README.md

 1. Clone this repository into a new directory
 2. Install [Composer](https://getcomposer.org/) into the new directory
-3. Run `composer install` to download the Laravel Homestead dependency
+3. Run `php composer.phar install` to download the Laravel Homestead dependency
 4. If you don't have a personal SSH key set up, generate one with SSH
 5. Run `vagrant up` (the first time may take a while as it downloads the virtual machine image)
 6. After it finishes, SSH into the server `ssh vagrant@127.0.0.1:2222` (password: `vagrant`) and continue from step 2 of the For Production setup guide